 Bill Cosby Makes Surprise Stand-Up Appearance Ahead Of Retrial

-Bill Cosby performed at a jazz club in Philadelphia on Monday night, the first time he has performed publicly since 2015, when numerous accusations of sexual misconduct began to build against the entertainer.
+Bill Cosby performed publicly for the first time since 2015 on Monday night, doing an impromptu act at a jazz club in Philadelphia.
+The famed entertainer has mostly avoided the spotlight the past few years, after numerous accusations of sexual misconduct began to build against him.

 Taking the stage at the LaRose Jazz Club in Philadelphia's Germantown neighborhood to a mostly African-American crowd of about 50 people, Cosby wore a grey hoodie with the words "hello friend" written in colorful letters.
 The freewheeling performance had him scat-singing with upright bass accompaniment.
 He played the drums in a jam session with the jazz band.
 And he did storytelling while sitting on a wooden stool and wearing a headset microphone.